RichCWilkerson/Consulting_Notes/Eval_Questions.md

 # Will Daily Routine
+- not every day is the same, but this is a general outline of a typical day
+- Jr -> look at tickets and changes and responding to PRs
+- Sr -> what are the changes being made by backend team -> update the point of contact with other teams (UI/UX, QA, backend, iOS, etc.)
+- work with scrum master / PM to prioritize tasks and blockers for the team
+  - figure out time estimates for tasks

 - 9am start day
 - 9:30 standup with offshore (30min - 1 hour)
   - scrum master runs this